How To Homeschool UK (Relax- It’s Easier Than It Sounds!)

 Before Starting Homeschool

-If you have a child in school, you first need to deregister them.
-The process for this in the UK is that you deliver a letter stating that you wish to home educate your child and that you wish for the school to take your child off their register with immediate effect.
+How to start homeschooling: If you have a child in school, you first need to deregister them.
+The process for this in England is that you deliver a letter stating that you wish to home educate your child and that you wish for the school to take your child off their register with immediate effect.
 That is legally binding with immediate effect, so you could in fact walk in to school in the morning and be deregistered there and then.
 You do not need any qualifications or permission in order to homeschool your child in the UK.

 I have written this post on 10 things that are helpful to consider before starting homeschooling, although most people certainly do not have all these things nailed down before beginning homeschooling- they come together as you go along on your homeschool journey.